Manaskarthik28/ShoppingCartApplication/README.md

 grant permissions to root user on your created database name using command GRANT ALL PRIVILEGES your_database_name.* TO your_user_name@localhost;

 # Main project (Make sure to use linux shell in IDE as it secure and simple)
-1) initialize spring intializer in web and select language-java, spring-boot version-3.5.0, buildtool-maven and add dependencies -springweb, data-jpa, mysql-jdbc
+1) Browse spring intializer in web and select language-java, spring-boot version-3.5.0, buildtool-maven and add dependencies -springweb, data-jpa, mysql-jdbc

 2) springweb used to communicate using restAPI's, data-JPA used to map columns with databases using hibernate also performing CRUD operations and mysql-jdbc is used for connecting to mysql server.